 - How do communications change in a crisis like the COVID-19 pandemic?

 - What is the role of certain actors from science, politics, and the media?
 How does it change in the course of a crisis?

 - Does the constellation of actors change when it comes to communications in times of crisis?

 - What particular developments in communicative practices can be observed?
 (Especially with regard to functional and dysfunctional aspects, e.g. the emergence of conspiracy narratives)?

 - What are the regulatory needs being discussed?

 - What are the findings on the role of communication in previous crises?

-To answer these questions, we will assess and systematically evaluate the current state of international research and identify central lines of research.
-Besides, we will conduct qualitative interviews with selected experts who represent different perspectives.
-Our expertise aims to identify the further need for research and action concerning communications in times of crisis.
+To answer these questions, we assessed and systematically evaluated the current state of international research and identify central lines of research.
+Besides, we conducted qualitative interviews with selected experts who represent different perspectives.
+Our expertise identified the further need for research and action concerning communications in times of crisis.